sven-straubinger/sven-codes-node/README.md

 # sven-codes-node
-Source code of 'sven.codes' website.
+Source code of the "sven.codes" website.